ANURAG-SHARMA-PENDYALA/notes-app/README.md

 npx expo install --fix

 ```
-> Note : Do this if and only if your expo version is not up-to-date.
+> `##1e90ff` Note : Do this if and only if your expo version is not up-to-date.
 You can check your version in package.json

 3. To start the application type `npx expo start` and scan the qr code in expo app to preview the project.

+### Screenshots of the Project